hms-dbmi/bmi713-2019-group4/README.md

 ## GitHub for Open Science

--
+- Allow everyone to safely explore and develop open source codes without disrupting the original working versin.
-- Keep track of each member's contribution to the project
+- Keep track of each member's contribution to the project.